Two glasses of raspberry mousse topped (Incomplete: max_output_tokens)

 • Shaved white chocolate

-• Pipe into tart shells for a different texture contrast
+• Tart shells if you want a different texture contrast

-Store the mousse covered in the refrigerator for up to 2 days, though the texture is best on the first day.
-If the dessert contains gelatin, it will keep its shape more firmly.
+Store the mousse covered in the refrigerator for up to 2 days.
+The texture is usually best on the first day, but it will still be enjoyable after that.
+If the dessert contains gelatin, it will hold its shape more firmly over time.

-Gelatin is useful but not mandatory.
-Whether to use it depends on how you plan to serve the mousse.
+Gelatin is helpful, but it is not always necessary.
+Whether you use it depends on how you plan to serve the dessert.

 Use gelatin if: